 Smith’s college playing experience at Methodist College from 1982-1985 led to his being named three times to the Dixie Conference All-Academic team.
 He was also named to the NSCAA/GTA Academic All-American team in 1984.
 Smith was selected as a midfielder to the Dixie All-Conference team and 1983 All South player.
 He participated in the 1983 USOC Under-20 Olympic team trials and played USISL B league Pro Soccer from 1986-88 with the Molsen Golden and Raleigh United.

 Smith is a member of the North Carolina Association of Educators, National Educators Association, United States Soccer Federation, North Carolina Coaches Association, and National Soccer Coaches Association of America.
 He also holds a USSF national license and is a USSF state instructor.
 Smith was the featured speaker at the 2006 NCSCA All-State Banquet.
 He also was the originator of the High School Soccer Jamboree formats adopted by the NCHSAA and the North Carolina Amateur Sports Soccer Showcase for rising high school juniors and seniors.

 Smith holds a Bachelor of Science in education from Methodist College.
 His honors there include graduating Cum Laude, serving as president of Omicron Delta Kappa Society, being named to the Who’s Who of American University and Colleges and serving as president of the Fellowship of Christian Athletes.

-In addition to coaching, Smith teaches Honors earth science, physical science, mathematics and freshman orientation at Garner Magnet/IB High School.
+In addition to coaching, Smith recently retired from a longtime career teaching Honors earth science, physical science, mathematics, and freshman orientation at Garner Magnet/IB High School.